Geosciences Course in Pollution Prevention and Treatment – GPTP

 • water and waste chemistry

-This3rd year is structured arounda 4-6 month internship in a company or laboratory, which counts towards 20 ECTS.
-Created in 2004, this program is primarily designed to meet the demand for Pollution Prevention and Treatment technicians, as expressed through our contacts with the public and private sectors.
-In addition, this professional degree enables students to pursue a Master's degree.
+Thisthird year centers ona 4- to 6-month internship in a company or laboratory, which is worth 20 ECTS credits.
+This program, established in 2004, was created primarily to meet the demand fortechniciansin pollution prevention and treatment, a need identified through our interactions with the public and private sectors.
+In addition, this vocational bachelor’s degree allows students to continue on to a master’s program.

 Conditions of access: